dbmdz/wolpi/docs/index.md

 At its core, Wolpi is simply a IIIF Image API 2.1 and 3.0 server that can serve images from a directory on the local filesystem.
-However, it can be extended with custom extensions written in JavaScript or Python to customize its behavior at all steps of the image delivery process, from auth and resolving to the individual image operations and even the output encoding.
+However, it can be extended with custom extensions written in JavaScript or Python to customize its behavior at all steps of the image delivery process, from authorization and resolving to the individual image operations and even the output encoding.

 [vips]: https://www.libvips.org/

 ## Running Wolpi
-The easiest way to run Wolpi is to use the provided Docker image:
+The easiest way to run Wolpi is to use the official container image:

 ```bash
 docker run -p 8080:8080 -v <path_to_your_images>:/images ghcr.io/dbmdz/wolpi:latest